 I’ve tried different budgeting apps in the past, but find the best way for me to stick to my budget is to keep it old school.
-I use my Budget Binder printables each month to write down my budget with a pen and paper.
+I use my Budget Planner each month to write down my budget with a pen and paper.
 This makes it easy for me to keep my finances organized.

 - How to create a budget for beginners

 - How to stop living paycheck to paycheck